Amenability and Acyclicity in Bounded Cohomology Theory: Introduction and Statement of Results

 \section{Introduction and Statement of Results}

 Bounded cohomology $H^\bullet_b(-;-)$ was first introduced by Johnson~\cite{Johnson} and Trauber (unpublished) to address problems about Banach algebras.
 The theory of bounded cohomology grew into an independent and active research field after the pioneering work of Gromov~\cite{vbc} who extended the theory from groups to topological spaces, developed many of its fundamental properties, and explored its connections with geometry and group theory.
-In the setting of topological spaces, bounded cohomology is a functional--analytic variant of ordinary singular cohomology which involves only those singular cochains that have bounded norm.
-Building on Gromov's work, Ivanov~\cite{ivanov, Ivanov17} gave a detailed account of the foundations of bounded cohomology which also emphasized the use of methods from homological algebra; the case of twisted coefficients was treated also by Noskov~\cite{noskov}.
+In the setting of topological spaces, bounded cohomology is a functional-analytic variant of ordinary singular cohomology which involves only those singular cochains that have bounded norm.
+Building on Gromov's work, Ivanov~\cite{ivanov, Ivanov17} gave a detailed account of the foundations of bounded cohomology that also emphasized the use of methods from homological algebra; the case of twisted coefficients was treated also by Noskov~\cite{noskov}.
 The theory of bounded cohomology was developed further and extended to topological groups by Burger and Monod \cite{Burger_Monod_2002, monod}.

-Among the first striking results of bounded cohomology theory is the following characterization of amenable groups due to Johnson~\cite{Johnson}: \emph{a discrete group $\Gamma$ is amenable if and only if $H^n_b(\Gamma; V) = 0$ for all dual normed} $\mathbb{R}[\Gamma]$-\emph{module $V$ and} $n \geq 1$~(see also \cite[Corollary~3.11]{Frigerio:book}).
+Among the first striking results of bounded cohomology theory is the following characterization of amenable groups due to Johnson~\cite{Johnson}: \emph{a discrete group $\Gamma$ is amenable if and only if $H^n_b(\Gamma; V) = 0$ for all dual normed} $\mathbb{R}[\Gamma]$-\emph{modules $V$ and} $n \geq 1$~(see also \cite[Corollary~3.11]{Frigerio:book}).
 We emphasize that this characterization holds specifically with respect to \emph{dual normed} $\R[\Gamma]$-modules.
-In other words, the bounded cohomology groups $H^n_b(\Gamma ; V)$ of an amenable group $\Gamma$ do not vanish in general for arbitrary normed $\R[\Gamma]$-modules (see e.g.~\cite{noskov}).
-Moreover, the triviality of the bounded cohomology of $\Gamma$ with trivial coefficients in $\R$ does not suffice to characterize amenability; counterexamples were constructed by Matsumoto--Morita~\cite{Matsu-Mor} and L\"{o}h~\cite{Loeh:dim}.
+In other words, the bounded cohomology groups $H^n_b(\Gamma ; V)$ of an amenable group $\Gamma$ do not vanish in general for arbitrary normed $\R[\Gamma]$-modules (see, e.g.,~\cite{noskov}).
+On the other hand, the triviality of the bounded cohomology of $\Gamma$ with trivial coefficients in $\R$ does not suffice to characterize amenability; counterexamples were constructed by Matsumoto--Morita~\cite{Matsu-Mor} and L\"{o}h~\cite{Loeh:dim}.
 In fact, the situation is even more delicate: Monod has recently shown that even the vanishing of the bounded cohomology for all \emph{separable} coefficients is not sufficient for a group to be amenable~\cite{monod:thompson}.

 The central role of amenability in the theory of bounded cohomology is further elucidated by Gromov's \emph{Mapping Theorem}~\cite{vbc, Ivanov17, FM:Grom}.
 We state here a strong version of this theorem for maps $f \colon X \to Y$ and twisted coefficients on $X$~\cite[Corollary~2.8.5]{clara:book}; the complete proof can be obtained by combining, e.g.~\cite[Corollary~7.5.10]{monod}, \cite[Appendix~B]{Loehthesis} and~\cite[Corollary~6.4]{Ivanov17}.
 We will review the definition and basic properties of bounded cohomology in \textbf{Section~\ref{sec:bdd:cohomology}}.